ashfaquekhowaja/ashfaquekhowaja/README.md

 - 👋 Hi, I’m @ashfaquekhowaja
-- 👀 I’m interested in Machine Learning and Deep Learning
+- 👀 I’m interested in Medical Image Processing and other AI applications for Medical Big Data
-- 🌱 I’m currently learning ML and DL
+- 🌱 I’m currently learning advance technique of Deep Learning
-- 💞️ I’m looking to collaborate on ML related projects
+- 💞️ I’m looking to collaborate on AI applications for Medical Big Data
 - 📫 How to reach me Instagram

 <!---